Is it time to let a senior client go?

 Keep the lines of communication open, positive, and stay in touch.
 You never know where this working relationship will take you in the future.

-It is normal to second guess yourself for 2 reasons
+You might second guess yourself for 2 reasons

 - Loss in income: It is important to trust your instincts and listen to what your gut tells you to do.
 Remember that lost income will only be temporary and that your happiness and peace mean more in the long run.
 Make the change when you know it is the right thing to do.